Horror in American Cinema

 Black Horror in Cinema

 Race Horror 1930s (Religious & Social Cautionary Films)

 Race Films represented a Black perspective in the industry and often were relegated to Black only screening opportunities.
 Though there wasn't a focus on genre, as films were made with a variety of subject matter, there were cautionary tales like "The Devils Daughter", "The Blood of Jesus" and "Son of Ingagi" which reflect Black viewpoints and agency, unlike the white film with black characters.

 Blaxploitation Horror 1970s (Black remakes of White films)

 The second of Black participation in horror would link to the Exploitation films and Grindhouse Cinema 1970s.
 This movement also exploited Blackness (dabbling in Black action BlackHorror in the late 70's) Film like Ganja & Hess, Blacula, and Abby were some of the more well known black horror in this sub-genre.

 Urban Horror 1980s-1990s (A response to Suburban Slasher Horror)

 Def by Temptation, Wolfen, Tales From the Hood, Chud, Candyman utilized the multicultural Urban cites as their backdrop.
 They offered cultural diversity as the backdrop to their tales and appeared to be a direct response to the large influx of White Slasher cinema.

 Socio-Psychological Horror 2010s

-With the breakout hit of "Get Out" and the soon to be released "Us" cultural and societal horror are again being with a look at the relevance of diverse voices.
+With the breakout hit of "Get Out" and "Us" cultural and societal horror are again being with a look at the relevance of diverse voices.